 The Cost of Defending Liberty

-It has been an expensive battle with Judge Day’s legal fees totaling over $900,000 as of February 2018.
+It has been an expensive battle with Judge Day’s legal fees totaling over $1.2 million as of October 2018.
 DefendJudgeDay.com has been very helpful in providing funds to fight this battle.
 The ethics case could potentially go to the U.S. Supreme Court based on Judge Day being denied his First Amendment liberties.
 That will only be possible if people who share Judge Day’s desire to vindicate the rights of religious conscience will help support the legal battle to prevent the evisceration of these rights.